Manlio Tarantini

-Manlio Tarantini (Jesi, 31 August 1887 – Rome, 17 October 1963) was an Italian admiral during World War II.
+Manlio Tarantini (31 August 1887 – 17 October 1963) was an Italian admiral during World War II.

 Biography

 Born in Jesi on 31 August 1887, he entered the Naval Academy of Livorno in 1903 and graduated in 1906 with the rank of ensign, initially assigned on the battleship Re Umberto and then, after promotion to sub-lieutenant, on the protected cruiser Calabria, participating in a circumnavigation of the globe from 1909 to 1911.
 In 1911-1912 he participated in the Italo-Turkish war aboard the protected cruiser Etna; in 1914, after being promoted to lieutenant, he was assigned on the battleship Ammiraglio di Saint Bon until 1916, when he was transferred to the submarine branch.
 From 1917 to 1920 he was in command of submarine F 13, obtaining a Silver Medal of Military Valor for his activity with this boat during the First World War.
 In 1919, after the end of the war, he was tasked with bringing to Italy the German submarine U 114, surrendered to Italy under the provisions of the Treaty of Versailles.

 In 1921 he was promoted to lieutenant commander and in 1926 to commander, commanding squadrons of torpedo boats and submarines and serving at the Ministry of the Navy and the Institute of Maritime Warfare.
 In 1925 he married Maria Marschizek, with whom he had three children (Manfredi, born in 1925, Anna Maria, born in 1927, and Alberto, born in 1929 and himself an admiral).
 In 1932 he was promoted to captain and appointed commander of the defense of the Pola naval base as well as chief of staff of the local Maritime Military Command; he then commanded the CREM school of San Bartolomeo in La Spezia and from 1934 to 1936 the light cruisers Giovanni delle Bande Nere and Muzio Attendolo, being sent to Spain while in command of the latter to protect Italian citizens after the outbreak of the Spanish Civil War.